envisioning/vocab/vocab/Overhang.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.52
+- 0.495
+- 0.47
+- 0.445
+- 0.42
+- 0.395
+- 0.37
 slug: overhang
 summary: Disparity between the minimum computation needed for a certain performance level and the actual computation used in training a model, often leading to superior model performance.
 title: Overhang
 ---